Find Change CSV Multi Doc

-The interface is divided into four sections: Documents, Data file, Options, and Output.
-Select the folder of InDesign documents, the data file, options, and output folder, then click the OK button to begin.
+The interface is divided into five sections: Documents, Data file, Columns, Options, and Output.
+Select the folder of InDesign documents, the data file and columns, options, and output folder, then click the OK button to begin.
 A progress bar is displayed while processing, and when complete, the number of documents processed is reported.
 If problems occur, a log file is written to the output folder, and the user is notified.

 Section 1: Documents

 Folder — select the folder of InDesign documents to process.

 Include subfolders — when enabled, documents in all subfolders are also processed, and the same subfolder structure is created in the output folder.